CyberFlameGO/svnpython/Doc/library/zipimport.rst

 corresponding :file:`.pyc` or :file:`.pyo` file, meaning that if a ZIP archive doesn't contain :file:`.pyc` files, importing may be rather slow.

-Using the built-in :func:`reload` function will fail if called on a module loaded from a ZIP archive; it is unlikely that :func:`reload` would be needed, since this would imply that the ZIP has been altered during runtime.

 The available attributes of this module are: